Divisional commissioner: History of divisional commissioner

 The division as an administrative level came into being in 1829 by the East India Company to facilitate the administration of far flung districts as a result of an increase in the scope of operations corresponding to the expansion of British territories.
 Each division was put under the charge of a divisional commissioner.
+The position was also known as Commissioner of Revenue and Circuit Division because he was the presiding officer of circuit court, it had appellate jurisdiction over sessions court.
 The post was created by then the Bengal government.
 The institution of divisional commissioner was created by Lord William Bentinck.

 The appointment of commissioners in the subsequently acquired provinces of Punjab, Burma, Oudh and the Central Provinces followed in due course.
+The commissioner had intermediary role between district collector and board of revenue.

 The Royal Commission for Decentralisation, 1907 recommended its retention.
 The issue, however, continued to crop up again and again, particularly at the time of constitutional reforms of 1919, 1935, and 1947.
 After independence, the state governments merely tinkered with traditional revenue set-up and the states of Maharashtra, Rajasthan, and Gujarat abolished the posts of divisional commissioners but later revived them except in Gujarat.

-Divisions

-A division generally covers three to five districts each headed by a district magistrate and collector or deputy commissioner and district magistrate (depending on the state), the number varying from state to state and from division to division within a state itself.
-Currently, administrative and revenue divisions exists in all states except Gujarat, Kerala, Tamil Nadu, Andhra Pradesh, Telangana, Sikkim, Manipur, Tripura, Mizoram and all union territories but Delhi, Jammu and Kashmir and Ladakh.